 If a lot of wind accompanies the rain, your snorkeling experienced will be affected even more.
 The wind will cause the water to be rocky and choppy.
 This will make staying afloat more difficult, and it will make it much harder to see anything underwater.
 The wind will likely stir up sand from the seabed, causing the water to look cloudy and murky.

 In general, during heavy rainfall, it is best to postpone your snorkeling plans.
 Because snorkeling is mostly about enjoying the underwater scenery, you won’t have much to enjoy if heavy rain and wind is stirring up the seafloor.
+It can also be more difficult to keep your snorkel cleared of water in heavy rains.

 You can learn more in my post about how and why underwater visibility is affected by the weather.